 - jj.
 The Faculty Council Bylaws Committee shall review these bylaws every two years or as needed and shall consider proposed changes brought to it as well as changes proposed by its own members.
 The Faculty Council Bylaws Committee will make recommendations regarding such changes to the Faculty Council Leadership. - kk.
 The committee shall be composed of members of the faculty with proportional representatives from the units within the College of Medicine. - II.
-The committee will have five members and its members will be appointed by the Faculty CouncilLeadership committee after consultation with the Committee on Committees.
-The President of the Faculty Council shall designate the Chair of the Bylaws Committee.
+The committee will have five members and its members will be appointed by the Faculty Council Leadership committee after consultation with the Committee on Committees.
+The President of the mm.
+The COM Faculty Award Committee shall be responsible for COM faculty-based awards including the identification of new awards, establishment of criteria, and review of award applications.

+Faculty Council shall designate the Chair of the Bylaws Committee.